London Regiment (1908–1938)

 The London Regiment was an infantry regiment in the British Army, part of the Territorial Force (renamed the Territorial Army in 1921).
-The regiment saw distinguished service in the First World War and was disbanded in 1938, shortly before the Second World War, when most of its battalions were converted to other roles or transferred elsewhere.
-The lineage of some (but not all) of its former battalions is continued by the current regiment of the same name.
+The regiment saw service in the First World War and was disbanded in 1938, shortly before the Second World War, when most of its battalions were converted to other roles or transferred elsewhere, and reformed in 1993.
+The London Guards date their formation to that of this regiment in 1908.

 History

 1908

 The regiment was first formed in 1908 to regiment the 26 Volunteer Force battalions in the newly formed County of London, each battalion having a distinctive uniform.
 The London battalions formed the London District, which consisted principally of the 1st and 2nd London Divisions.

 First World War

 Now part of the Territorial Force, the London Regiment expanded to 88 battalions in the First World War.
-Of these, 49 battalions saw action in the trenches of the Western Front in France and Flanders, six saw action in the Gallipoli Campaign, 12 saw action at Salonika, 14 saw action against the Turks in Palestine, and one saw action in Waziristan and Afghanistan.
+Of these, 49 battalions saw action in the trenches of the Western Front in France and Flanders, six saw action in the Gallipoli campaign, 12 saw action at Salonika, 14 saw action against the Turks in Palestine, and one saw action in Waziristan and Afghanistan.

 Shortly after the outbreak of the First World War, the formation of Reserve or 2nd-Line units for each existing Territorial Force unit was authorised.
 They were distinguished by a '2/' prefix from their parent unit (prefixed '1/').
 Initially these were formed from men who had not volunteered for overseas service, and the recruits who were flooding in.
 Later they were mobilised for overseas service in their own right and new 3rd Line units were created to supply drafts to the two service battalions.
 Unusually, the 1st, 2nd, 3rd and 4th London Battalions each sent three battalions overseas and formed 4th Line reserve units.
 Thus the 26 pre-war battalions of the London regiment became 82 battalions.

 In June 1915, men of Territorial Force units who had only volunteered for Home service were formed into composite Provisional Battalions for coast defence.
 In 1916 the Military Service Act swept away the Home/Overseas service distinction and the provisional battalions took on the dual role of home defence and physical conditioning to render men fit for drafting overseas.
 For example, the 100th Provisional Battalion was formed from Home Service men of 173rd (3/1st London) Brigade (3/1st, 3/2nd, 3/3rd and 3/4th Bns London Regiment).
 104th and 105th Provisional Battalions were assigned to the Honourable Artillery Company (which was nominally a battalion of the London Regiment but never accepted that identity), whilst 100th–103rd and 106th–108th Provisional Battalions were assigned to the London Regiment in general.